rafal-szypulka/ICP-kubernetes-app/README.md

 Click `Enable` button.
 ![aa](images/kubernetes-app1.png)

 12).
-Configure connection to ICP cluster, use `mycluster` as a cluster name, `http://localhost:8001` as a connection URL and `proxy` as an access method.
+Configure connection to ICP cluster, use `mycluster` as a cluster name, `http://localhost:8001` as a connection URL and `server` as an access method.

 13).
 Replace default dashbards for `Cluster`, `Node` and `Container` with dashboards provided in this repository.